Find schools that offer these popular programs

 Career and Economic Outlook

-According to the BLS, jobs in this field are predicted to increase 13% from 2014-2024, and they paid a median salary of $35,760 in 2015.
+According to the BLS, jobs in this field are predicted to increase by 20% from 2016-2026, and they paid a median salary of $35,710 in 2017.
 Because job descriptions can vary so widely for mining technicians, the salaries earned by techs also vary.
-The BLS reported that continuous mining machine operators earned a median salary of $48,620 in May 2015.
-During this time, jobs for these professionals were found primarily in mining states, such as Nevada, West Virginia, Pennsylvania, Kentucky, or Virginia.
+The BLS reported that continuous mining machine operators earned a median salary of $54,620 in May 2017.
+During this time, jobs for these professionals were found primarily in mining states, such as Nevada, Kentucky, Ohio, West Virginia and California.

 Alternate Career Option